Chandana-D63/CodeAlpha_HandwrittenCharacterRecognition-/README.md

 **Chandana**

-CodeAlpha Internship Project

 ---

 ## 📜 License

-This project is developed for educational and learning purposes under the CodeAlpha Internship Program.
+This project is developed for educational and learning purposes.